Originally posted December 15, 2019, with new 2020 updates.

 Come on.
 You know you want to do this now.
 We have made a much smaller scale version of this before on our back deck.
 But when you have seemingly unlimited amounts of snow available – like we always do up here in New England, sometimes we get a little crazy!

-We currently have this little guy perched in the tree outside our front window.
-At least until he melts.
+We hade this little guy perched in the tree outside our front window last year.
+At least until he melted.
 You may recognize him from this blog post’s title picture.
 Perhaps some of his friends will soon gather in the general vicinity…

-Of course, no blog post will be complete with out a selections of books!
+Of course, no blog post will be complete without a selection of books!
 Here is a list of our favorite snowman books!

-The Snowman – This wordless picture book is a winter time classic.
+The Snowman – This wordless picture book is a wintertime classic.
 The cartoon is beautiful to watch, but the picture book, imagining what happens when a snowman comes to life, is just pure joy.
+(Bookshop.org link: The Snowman)

-If Picasso Painted a Snowman – if you are looking to add more art appreciation to your studies, this books is a lot of fun!
+If Picasso Painted a Snowman – if you are looking to add more art appreciation to your studies, this book is a lot of fun!
 It begins with the premise that not everyone draws the same thing the same way – in this case, a snowman!
+(Bookshop.org link: If Picasso Painted a Snowman)

-All You Need for a Snowman – This sweet story, with short and rhythmic text is perfect for the littlest readers.
+All You Need for a Snowman – This sweet story, with short and rhythmic text, is perfect for the littlest readers.
 What do you need to make a snowman?
 The story will inspire your child to create their own snowman – either outdoors or with art!
+(Bookshop.org link: All You Need for a Snowman)

 Another great thing about snowmen, is they are “winter” decorations.
 So technically you can display them from November to March without the holiday police yelling at you for decorating for Christmas too early.
 Or leaving the decorations up too long.